ysmood/yaku/docs/readme.jst.md

 # Features

-- The best for mobile, minified file is only <%= doc.size %>KB (1.8KB gzipped)
+- The best for mobile, gzipped file is only <%= doc.size %>KB
 - Supports "uncaught rejection" and "long stack trace", [Comparison][docs/debugHelperComparison.md]
-- Designed to work on IE5+ and other major browsers
+- Works on IE5+ and other major browsers
 - 100% statement and branch test coverage
-- Much better performance than the native Promise
+- Better CPU and memory performance than the native Promise
 - Well commented source code with every Promises/A+ spec
+- Highly modularized extra helpers, no pollution to its pure ES6 implements
+- Supports ES7 `finally`